devtomio/ticx/README.md

 # http-server

-A no-configuration command-line http server
+A command-line HTTP server that is easy to use and configure.